 There are a few different ways that this level of interest in shorting Wolverine World Wide shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Wolverine World Wide.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Wolverine World Wide.

 Find out more about how you can short Wolverine World Wide stock.